-For students that are not funded by ISC, tuition for Level II is \$1,500.00.
+For First Nation students from communities that are not funded by ISC, tuition for Level II is \$1,500.00.
+Any other applicants falling outside these parameters will be reviewed on a case by case basis.
 Tuition must be submitted to NALMA prior to the commencement of PLMC101.